City of LA launches application for emergency rental assistance program

-The city of Los Angeles will launch its Emergency Renters Assistance Program on Tuesday, with the aim of providing financial assistance toward back rent to low-income renters at risk of homelessness due to COVID-19 or other financial hardships.
+The city of Los Angeles is launching an Emergency Renters Assistance Program on Tuesday, with the aim of providing financial assistance toward back rent to low-income renters at risk of homelessness due to COVID-19 or other financial hardships.

 The program, funded by Measure ULA funds, also known as the “mansion tax,” will offer up to six months of rental assistance, and renters can apply online at any time during the application period at housing.lacity.org or by phone at 888-379-3150, Monday to Friday from 8 a.m. to 6 p.m.
 The application opens at 8 a.m. and ends Oct.
 2 at 6 p.m.